AliceLR/megazeux/testworlds/README.md

 * `$author`: the author of the test.
 * `$desc`: a description of the test.

-Worlds from MZX versions 2.62 to 2.70 can use the following compatible strings:
+Worlds from MZX versions 2.62 to 2.70 should use the following compatible strings:

 * `$string0`: the filename of the current world.
 * `$string1`: the title of the test.